Artists flourish at Visual Arts at PLC Armidale where their creative abilities and talents are developed.

 In Stage 6 (Years 11 & 12) students are encouraged to think both creatively and independently leading towards the production of a resolved Body of Work to be assessed as 50% of their Higher School Certificate Examination in Visual Arts.

-Art in the Afternoon is a fun after school art classes for those who are interested.
-Please watch this space for more details about our Term 2 launch!
+Art in the Afternoon is a fun after-school art class for those who are interested.

 For more information, please contact: